 Students pursuing the Certification Pathway Program do NOT apply to the MA program.

 Please register under Graduate Certification status by completing the Lifelong application and checking the box that indicates coursework is taken for certification.
 Graduate certification status allows the student to avoid paying matriculation fees.
 Students should understand that they cannot transfer more than 9 Graduate Certification credits into any MSU degree program.
 Students who decide to earn credits under the Graduate Certification status must still apply to the Department.
-To apply, please contact Angela Card at
+To apply, please contact email@example.com.

-Check the Schedule of Courses.
+Check the schedule of courses at student.msu.edu.

 Certification Pathway Program Frequently Asked Questions